MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/CaseStudy/03-Design identity security strategy.md

     title: 'CaseStudy: Design an identity security solution'
     module: 'Module 3: Design identity security strategy'
 ---
+This case study exercise is designed to provide experience performing some conceptual design tasks that relate to the subjects learned in this module.

 ## Case Study: Design an identity security solution